lexibank/tlopo/out/vol2/chapter8.md

 ## 3. Directional verbs

-Directional verbs can be conveniently divided into verbs of deictic direction (‘towards speaker’, ‘towards addressee’, ‘away from speaker and addressee’) and verbs of geographic direction, and especially vertical direction (‘go up’, ‘go down’).
+Directional verbs can be conveniently divided into verbs of __deictic direction__ (‘towards speaker’, ‘towards addressee’, ‘away from speaker and addressee’) and verbs of __geographic direction__, and especially vertical direction (‘go up’, ‘go down’).

 <a id="s-3-1"></a>